-These are screenshots of various articles related to the case.
+Down the page are screenshots of various articles related to the case subdivided into three sections.

 1) The first section, 6 photos, involves Mae La, the camp where all of the people involved were before they came to Salt Lake City.